sghpjuikit/player/app/documentation/README.md

 ### Playlists

 The application supports multiple playlists.
 These can be open and managed (used by widgets) simultaneously.
-However at most one playlist can be *active*, i.e. be source of playback.
+However, at most one playlist can be *active*, i.e. be source of playback.

 Widgets that implements `PlaylistFeature` (like the provided `Playlist` widget) can be bound to a (single) playlist.
 It is up to the widget when and how it creates and disposes of the playlist.